halien90/Cybersecurity-Portfolio/README.md

 # 💻Cybersecurity-Portfolio
 Welcome to my Cybersecurity Portfolio!
-This repository showcases a variety of hands-on projects and labs from classes and personal studies.
+This repository showcases a variety of hands-on projects and labs from classes, certifications, and personal studies.
 This portfolio covers digital forensics, network defense, and incident response.
 ## 📂About
 This portfolio features projects completed as part of multiple certification programs, including Google, courses from my university, and other self-directed learning.